 Display.
 A type providing the functionality of programming and obtaining the following: day of week, hour, minute, second, program in effect, and setting stored or entered for storage.

 Uninterruptible Power Supply (UPS).
-Sections 1104.05(i) 954.2??? and 954.4(m) 954.4(h)
+Sections 954.2(j) and 954.4(h)

 Inputs.